Più che puoi

 "Più che puoi" ("As Much As You Can") is a duet by Italian singer Eros Ramazzotti and American singer-actress Cher, released on July 3, 2001 by BMG International.
 It was also the third single from Ramazzotti's eighth studio album, Stilelibero.

 Song information

-In the song Cher and Ramazzotti sang both in Italian and English.
+In the song, Cher and Ramazzotti both sang in Italian and English.

 A video was released in 2001, featuring Eros Ramazzotti barefoot and playing his guitar in an empty room and Cher singing in a recording studio.

 Jose F. Promis, critic, called this duet dramatic.